Applicants l Licensed Providers l Parents l Child Care Home

-Potential applicants must attend an initial orientation meeting to learn whether this might be the right business for you.
+Potential applicants must attend an initial orientation meeting to learn if this may be the right business for you.

-- Applicants will receive application materials at the initial orientation meeting.
+- You will receive application materials at the initial orientation meeting.

 - If you need an interpreter while attending an orientation meeting please call 651-266-4166.

-Important Notice Ramsey County collects fees for mandatory background studies (up to $100) and the licensing process ($100 - $200).
+Important Notice Ramsey County collects fees for mandatory background studies ($100) and the licensing process fees are $50 for one year and $100 for a two year license.
 The Accounting Department sends an invoice to applicants.
 It must be paid before the license is issued.
 Learn more about license fees

 Training for Applicants

-Prior to caring for children, any caregiver must have:
+Prior to caring for children, any caregiver must have specific training: